iqbalmnaufal/advotics-dashboard/README.md

 ```
 npm install
 ```
-to start the project, you can run this command
+to start the project in your local, you can run this command
 ```
 npm start
 ```